Snownee/Lychee/docs/docs/post-action.md

 ### Create Explosion (`explode`)

-Creates explosion at where the interaction occurs.
+Creates an explosion at where the interaction occurs.

 !!! note "Format"